metabase/metabase/docs/developers-guide/driver-changelog.md

 - Added method `metabase.test.data.interface/dataset-already-loaded?` to check if a test dataset has already been loaded.
 JDBC-based drivers have a default implementation that checks whether we can connect to the database; you may need to override this for drivers that don't actually physically create new databases in tests.
+You can check whether your JDBC-based driver works correctly using the default implementation by running the test `metabase.test.data.sql-jdbc-test/dataset-already-loaded?-test`.

 ## Metabase 0.50.0